GrinonBarrett/Taksidos/Core Rules/0=Basics/Weapon Training.md

 The third form, "expertise", also grants a +4 bonus to your attack for the purpose of determining a critical hit.

 You must choose which benefits are to be applied before rolling the attack.

+A character can gain training in unarmed attacks, which benefits any unarmed attacks they possess.